-Once opened, an investigation involves fact-gathering by Enforcement staff through customary discovery methods such as data and document requests, interrogatories, interviews, and depositions.
+An investigation involves fact-gathering by Enforcement staff through customary discovery methods such as data and document requests, interrogatories, interviews, and depositions.
 The time needed to complete an investigation depends on many factors, including the complexity of the conduct involved and the nature of the alleged violations.
-During this process, staff is in frequent contact with the subject being investigated, and will meet or otherwise converse with company representatives to discuss relevant facts, data, and legal theories.
-Subjects of an investigation are always free to contact Enforcement staff to provide additional information or explanations of their conduct.
+Staff will discuss with company representatives relevant facts and data as the fact gathering progresses, and subjects of an investigation may at any time contact Enforcement staff to provide additional information or explanations of their conduct.

 At any time during the course of its investigation, staff may determine to close the investigation without taking any further action.
-This happens when staff determines that no violation occurred, the evidence is insufficient to warrant further investigation, or no further action is otherwise called for based on a totality of the circumstances.
-In such a case, staff notifies the subject that the investigation is closed.
+This happens when staff determines that no violation occurred, that the evidence is insufficient to warrant further investigation, or that no further action is otherwise called for based on a totality of the circumstances.
+In such cases, staff notifies the subject that the investigation is closed.

 If staff reaches the preliminary conclusion that a violation occurred that warrants sanctions, it will share its views of the facts and the law with the subject either orally or in writing.
 The subject may respond with any additional information it deems to be helpful.
 When this exchange alters the complexion of the investigation, staff may reconsider and potentially close the investigation or revise its view of the appropriate sanction.
 If staff continues to believe that sanctions are warranted, staff will submit its views and recommendations along with the subject’s response to the Commission and proceed according to Commission guidance.